WhoStoleMySleep/OnlineChat/README.md

 2. Enter your message in the "Enter your message" field and press the Enter button.

-3. To edit a message, you need to click on it, edit it and take the focus off (later I will make it possible to confirm the changes via enter)
+3. To edit a message, you need to right-click on it or click on the item (with your finger), edit it and remove the focus (press enter or confirm on mobile).

 <br>